microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

 //                    ╰  └──────────────────┘  ╯
 //
 // Coordinates are 0-indexed.
 Note that while INT32 coordinates are used by this API, coordinates below
-// 0 and above 65535 are generally invalid, as the Console ABI currently uses unsigned 16-Bit integers.
+// 0 and above 65535 are generally invalid as the Console ABI currently uses unsigned 16-Bit integers.
-//
-// You should always perform input validation and return E_INVALIDARG for invalid coordinates.

 struct CONSRV_POINT_I32 {
     INT32 x;